Web Scraping With jQuery: A Complete Tutorial

 field stores the original HTML content.
 If you wanted to retrieve more data from it, you could now do it without having to crawl the entire website again.

-Use regex in jQuery
+Use Regex in jQuery

-For example, let's assume you want to retrieve the price of each product element.
+Let's assume you want to retrieve the price of each product element.
 If the <span>

 const prices = new Set();